Deep Groove Mono’s All-Time Favorite Classic Jazz Albums

 Columbia 949 (1956)

-Despite this version of “‘Round Midnight” never being a favorite of mine, and despite the album lacking a degree of cohesion due to being recorded over three dates spanning close to a year, the music is so good that it still manages to rank very high up on my list.
+Despite this version of “‘Round Midnight” never being a favorite of mine, and despite the album lacking a degree of cohesion due to being recorded over three dates spanning close to a year, the music is so good that it still manages to rank very high on my list.

 Herbie Hancock, Inventions & Dimensions